sergiobuj/sergiobuj.github.com/source/index.markdown

 [Matplotlib](http://matplotlib.org) is the preferred python plotting library for 2D figures and is a very strong open source project.
 I believe the best way to learn something is by doing.
-In order to learn matplotlib, without actually having to use for work or a publication, I will try to reproduce different charts and graphs I see.
+In order to learn matplotlib, without actually having to use it for work or a publication, I will try to reproduce different charts and graphs I see.

  * [Exercise 0] Search terms 'cat', 'dog' and 'fish' from 2012.
 See it